Social Services & Housing

 The Miami Tribe offers supervised visitation services for children and their families involved in Tribal and State Court cases.
 The supervision room is arranged to replicate a family room and is supplied with age appropriate activities geared toward children and adults interacting with one another.
 The room is equipped with a mirrored glass, audio and video recording and surveillance and has experienced supervisors who interact and educate families during the visit.
 Court reports and court testimony must be requested in advance.
 For information regarding Supervised Visitation please contact Karissa Cantwell at (918) 541-1456.

 The Substance Abuse Program is funded through Indian Health Services and provides education, prevention and treatment for children, adults, families and communities about alcohol and/or illegal drug use and abuse.
 We currently provide in-house and referral services to Native American persons with Miami Tribal members receiving preference.

 Indian Housing Block Grant

 The IHBG is funded through the US Department of Housing & Urban Development and provides services to Native Americans in the following areas: Indian Housing Assistance, Indian Housing Development, Crime Prevention, and Housing Management Services.
 Miami Tribal members receive preference.

 LIHEAP is funded through the Administration for Children & Families and provides services to Native American individuals and families in the following areas: Heating Assistance, Cooling Assistance, Crisis Assistance, and Weatherization Assistance.
 Miami Tribal members receive preference.

 Newly updated low-income rentals in Miami, Oklahoma available to eligible Native American individuals/families.
-Temporary 18 month agreement.
-Obtain application at Miami Tribe of Oklahoma Social Services and Housing Dept., 125 N. Main in Miami, Oklahoma.
-918-541-1383.
+Obtain application at Miami Tribe of Oklahoma Social Services and Housing Dept., 202 South Eight Tribes Trail, Miami, Oklahoma.
+918-541-1389.